icodebyamanda/icodebyamanda/README.md

 - ...and so 'future me' can thank 'today me' for having made future developments much smoother *(can you picture that?)*
 - 🌱 Upcoming learning: further digging into data and databases...
 I am weirdly attracted to this topic!

-⚡ Other than that:
+ ✔️ Other than that:
+ - 🥐 I am based in Paris
 - I have 8 years professional experience including 2 years in tech
 - I was an Agile Delivery Manager, a Waterfall Project Manager, a Business Unit Manager...
 - ...
 You name it.

-💛 I am particularly interested in:
+⚡ 💛 ⚡ I am particularly interested in:
 - privacy
 - cybersecurity
 - engineering biais